aleshaleksey/fansys23/08-spell-list.md

 If the detection magic is cast at a higher MP dice cost level (higher MP dice cost of local casting) than "Fade", or if detection is by a supernatural ability of "class B" or higher, then the target of "Fade" makes its save at disadvantage.

-**Upcast**: Firstly, the spell lasts for an extra 12 minutes for every extra MP dice used to cast it.
+**Upcast**: Firstly, the spell lasts for an extra 12 minutes for every extra MP die above 1 used to cast it.
 Secondly the spell becomes effective against spells that were cast at the same "spell level" (disadvantage no longer applies).

 ___
 ### Foxfire